nextdoc/ai-tools/README.md

 - Context is automatically managed and compacted when required
 - More tools are available
-- The agent can adjust the Babashka task invocation on its own or with your instruction
+- The agent can adjust the Babashka task invocation on its own or with your instruction i.e. run different tests without restart

 Add the following instruction to your CLAUDE.md